scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

    This much verbosity is _rarely_ required, and only needed in the most complex usages.
 2. The compiler knows that `a` contains `Int`, so it’s not necessary to restate that here.
 3. Parentheses aren’t needed when you have only one parameter, such as `i`.
-4. When you have a single parameter and it appears only once in your anonymous function, you can replace the parameter with `_`.
+4. When you have a single parameter, and it appears only once in your anonymous function, you can replace the parameter with `_`.

 The [Anonymous Function][lambdas] provides more details and examples of the rules related to shortening lambda expressions.